 NMC responds to Health Committee’s report on complaints and raising concerns

-In response to the House of Commons Health Select Committee’s report, Complaints and raising concerns, NMC Chief Executive and Registrar, Jackie Smith, said:
+In response to the House of Commons Health Committee’s report, Complaints and Raising Concerns, NMC Chief Executive and Registrar, Jackie Smith, said:

-“We welcome the House of Commons Health Committee’s report, Complaints and raising concerns, which clearly sets out that patients deserve to have their concerns and complaints treated seriously.
-It notes that the role of professional regulators in holding health professionals to account for failings which may have had significant effect on patents is an important part of protecting patients.
+"We welcome the House of Commons Health Committee’s report, Complaints and Raising Concerns, which clearly sets out that patients deserve to have their concerns and complaints treated seriously.
+It notes that the role of professional regulators in holding health professionals to account for failings which may have had significant effect on patients is an important part of protecting patients.